What is Divorce Mediation?

 The spouses are far more likely to comply with the final agreements they have created because the decisions are their own.
 Post-divorce conflicts, relating to child support, parenting schedules, alimony or property settlement are less likely to occur.
 Indeed, a 1999 study of Connecticut divorce cases showed that post-judgment issues were raised in adversarial divorces 22% of the time, compared to just 9% of the time in mediated divorces.

 Mediation is faster than litigation.
 In a study of adversarial divorce cases in Connecticut settled in 2003-2004, nearly half lasted for more than a year, and some 20% dragged on for more than 5 years.
 The reason usually does not have to do with the spouses themselves, but instead with the attorneys who are communicating on behalf of the spouses and doing their fair share to add to the conflict.
 Unlike adversarial divorces, mediation offers an opportunity for the spouses to sit down with one mediator, leave fault at the door, put all the issues on the table, and work together to come up with final solutions.
-Therefore, a mediated divorce will typically take no longer than 3 to 4 months in total, which equates to the statutory waiting period.
+Therefore, a mediated divorce will typically take no longer than 3 to 4 months in total, which equates to the statutory waiting period which can be waived under special circumstances.
 Nevertheless, if a quick divorce is not desirable, the mediating spouses are free to go at a pace in which they are most comfortable.

 Mediation is less expensive than litigation.
 Instead of hiring two attorneys who drive up costs with conflicts as well as court time relating to pre-judgment issues and a potential trial, mediation requires one attorney, time-effective meetings with both spouses, and no attorney court time.
 The divorcing couple needs only to go to court once for the brief scheduled final hearing, and because they arrive with an agreement in hand, there is no need for the attorney-mediator to participate and thereby drive up costs.
-This consideration has become particularly important as the country’s financial crisis continues to grow.

 THE ABILITY TO DISCUSS EMOTIONAL ISSUES